Brucezhuu/Bruce.github.io/content/posts/Platform Engineering/04 Reusable Services and API Gateway_v2.3.md

 - Usage:
     - Loosely coupled systems can use domain events to propagate changes.
     - Ensure causal consistency, meaning events occur in logical order across services.
+    - For each of the context mappings of Messaging type
+        - Identify the business functions that rely on the context mapping
+        - For each of the business functions
+            - Identify the domain events that are required
+    -  For each propagation of changes from one aggregate to another
+        - Identify the domain events that is required

 ### Domain Events